Covariance-Guided DFT Beam Selection for Beamspace ESPRIT in Hybrid mmWave Sensor Arrays: Introduction

+In this paper, we develop a covariance-guided DFT beam selection framework for hybrid mmWave sensor arrays tailored to beamspace ESPRIT.
+A short training phase realizes a virtual centro-symmetric subarray; forward--backward averaging, nonnegative least squares (NNLS) power/noise fitting, and Toeplitz--PSD projection reconstruct a denoised full-aperture covariance.
+This covariance selects, within each coarse sector, small contiguous DFT-beam blocks under an explicit beam budget, and a sparse beamspace Unitary ESPRIT stage then refines the estimates using only available adjacent beam pairs.
+In the ideal unitary-DFT setting studied in the main simulations, the fine-stage beam selector reduces to a covariance-guided contiguous energy-window rule.
+The broader score formulation is retained because it also covers non-unitary effective beam dictionaries arising from phase quantization, codebook oversampling, or mutual coupling.

+Our contributions can be summarized as follows. \begin{itemize} \item A covariance reconstruction method for hybrid arrays: virtual centro-symmetric subarray + FBA + NNLS fitting + Toeplitz--PSD projection to obtain a denoised full-aperture covariance. \item A sector-wise contiguous DFT-beam selector driven by this covariance, compatible with the shift-invariance/contiguity requirements of beamspace Unitary ESPRIT under strict beam budgets.
+For the unitary DFT codebook considered in the main experiments, the selector reduces to choosing the maximum-energy contiguous beam block of the denoised beamspace covariance within each sector; the general formulation additionally accommodates non-unitary effective beam dictionaries. \item A coarse-to-fine ESPRIT pipeline with an extensive Monte Carlo study (RMSE, failure rate, gap-to-CRB) showing improved accuracy--complexity trade-offs over a sectorization baseline using the same codebook/estimator. \end{itemize}

 The rest of the paper is organized as follows.
-Section~\ref{sec:system_model} introduces the system and data model and the hybrid training protocol.
-Section~\ref{sec:coarse_fine_estimation} presents the proposed covariance-guided beam selection framework, including the covariance-fitting formulation and the sparse beamspace Unitary ESPRIT estimator.
-Section~\ref{sec:num_results} contains numerical experiments that illustrate the performance and complexity trade-offs of the proposed method in several representative scenarios.
-Section~\ref{sec:conclusion} concludes the paper and outlines directions for future work.
+Section~\ref{sec:system_model} describes the system model, the hybrid training architecture, and the beamspace representation.
+Section~\ref{sec:coarse_fine_estimation} presents the covariance-guided coarse-to-fine beamspace ESPRIT framework, including the virtual subarray construction, covariance fitting, and DFT beam selection algorithm.
+Section~\ref{sec:num_results} provides numerical results that compare the proposed method with a sectorization-based beamspace ESPRIT baseline and examine the impact of key design parameters.
+Section~\ref{sec:conclusion} concludes the paper and outlines directions for future work, including extensions to wideband, two-dimensional, and near-field sensor arrays.